 - Is the local source for funding for breast cancer detection and support projects for those with the most critical needs to eliminate barriers to potential lifesaving services

-- Maintains offices in the Chattanooga, Greater Nashville, and Upper Cumberland Regions.
+- Maintains offices in the Chattanooga and Greater Nashville Regions.
 To see office locations, please click here.

 - Regional offices continue to support outreach and community focused events and pursue community engagement activities.

 Komen Central Tennessee supports breast cancer treatments, screening, education, support services and research.
 Up to 75% of net proceeds remain in the affiliate service area.
 The remaining 25% goes towards lifesaving research in all areas of breast cancer, from basic biology to prevention to treatment and to survivorship.